SerenaDingLab/lab-manual/README.md

 <p align="center">
-   :sparkles: Welcome to the Faylab Lab Manual! :sparkles:
+   Welcome to the Ding Lab Manual!
 </p>